 Live near the equator or at high altitudes.

-Are taking certain antibiotics, birth control pills, Accutane, or the herb St. John's wort.
-Check with your pharmacist about other medications that can increase your sun sensitivity.
+Are taking certain antibiotics, birth control pills, or the herb St. John's wort.
+Check with your healthcare provider or your pharmacist about other medicines that can increase your sun sensitivity.

 Fever and chills